Joe O'Boye: Career

 O’Boye reached the quarter-final at the 1987 International Open where he played Stephen Hendry following wins against Martin Clark, Kirk Stevens and Robby Foldvari.
 O’Boye defeated Danny Fowler and Barry West to reach the last 32 of the Snooker World Championship in 1989.
-He lost 10–6 to the seeded Silvino Francisco at The Crucible.
-O’Boye had previously reached the last 32 of the UK Championship in 1988, where he lost to former world champion Dennis Taylor.
+He lost 10–6 to Silvino Francisco at The Crucible.
+O’Boye had previously reached the last 32 of the UK Championship in 1988, where he lost to Dennis Taylor.